 DS: I’ve done both.
 For some novels I’ve just winged it, while others are plotted out in great detail, with index cards and everything.
 For comics, I always write a beat sheet.
 Usually, it ends up being around a thousand words or, detailing what happens on every page, maybe with bits of dialogue here and there.
 That’s just for me to get the story straight.
-Then when it comes time to script, I’m able to focus on the visuals, and how to take this story and tell it in twenty-two pages, with anywhere from 1 to 9 boxes per page.
+Then when it comes time to script, I’m able to focus on the visuals, and how to take this story and tell it in twenty-two pages, with anywhere from one to nine boxes per page.

 DW: Who are some of the writers you admired growing up, or inspired you?

-DS: Stephen King’s IT was my first “adult” novel, and his work was a gateway into other horror writers such as Clive Barker, David J. Schow, John Skipp and Craig Spector, and Joe R. Lansdale.
+DS: Stephen King’s IT was my first “adult” novel, and his work was a gateway into other horror writers such as Clive Barker, David J. Schow, John Skipp and Craig Spector and Joe R. Lansdale.
 And then Lansdale’s work was sort of my gateway into crime fiction, which sent me back to the earlier masters like Raymond Chandler, James M. Cain, Patricia Highsmith and Fredric Brown.